 There are things you can give to your dog to treat nausea.
 Before doing so it’s important to be confident in the medicine you choose so as to avoid making the situation worse.
 Here we will discuss everything from OTC products to natural remedies in an effort to find a suitable treatment for your dog.

-It’s best to keep a watchful eye over the situation for a typical recovery rather than rushing to the vet because your dog has been sick for days.
-Don’t wait for something like nausea or vomiting to linger to the point where your dog takes a turn for the worse.
+Often you won’t know the reason for such vomiting.
+In any case, it’s best to keep a watchful eye over them.
+Most often you’ll see a typical recovery rather than having to rush to a vet because your dog has been sick for days.
+Just don’t wait for something like nausea or vomiting to linger to the point where your dog takes a turn for the worse.

 Can I Give My Something for Nausea?
 Answer: Pepto Bismol

 Bismuth subsalicylate or Pepto can be given to your dog for extreme cases of nausea, though it’s always suggested you confirm it with your vet before administering a human formulated medicine to a K9.

 Pepto Bismol can be purchased over-the-counter.
 The size of your dog will determine how much you can give them to curb nausea.
 Generally one teaspoon per fifteen pounds of body weight (around 7kg) or one tablet per forty pounds of body weight (around 18kg) is sufficient.
 It’s more difficult to determine a proper dosage for smaller dog breeds so err on the side of caution in such cases.

 Seeking the assistance of your local vet is always best.

 The first choice is fasting.
 Remove your dog’s food and water for approximately twenty-four hours.
 This doesn’t mean no water for your dog.
 Instead, keep an eye on their hydration level and offer them small amounts of water at regular intervals.

 Once they’ve fasted give them some bland food.
 This is also to be given in small quantities at regular intervals.
 Make some white rice and boil up some skinless chicken breasts without any herbs, salt or spices.